MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/android.md

   }
 });
 ```

-There are numerous use cases for this API, common use cases are that people call this API and implement their [crashes listener]()
+There are numerous use cases for this API, the most common one is people who call this API and implement their custom [CrashesListener](#5-customize-your-usage-of-mobile-center-crashes).

 ## 3. Enable or disable Mobile Center Crashes at runtime